-Join Gordon Luckett for an in-depth discussion in this video Components of the Vault server, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Components of the Vault server, part of Learning Autodesk Vault.

 - [Voiceover] The Autodesk Vault server has three components…web engine, files, and SQL Server.…Each component works together to provide Vault…a place to manage both AutoCAD files and documents.…Let's go into the Autodesk data management server console…on the server.…I already have a Vault set up called MYVAULT.…I'm gonna set up a couple more.…Now, often I work with municipalities who use Vault…and they want to separate their Vaults into types,…for example usually they have a City Hall for…City Hall employees planning, engineering, and so on,…and they use and share documents quite frequently,…so they get their own Vault.…